mtlynch/mtlynch.io/_book_reports/outliers.md

 ## What I Disliked

 * Gladwell's overarching theories to tie together all of the case studies felt flimsy and unconvincing.
-  * *See also: every other Malcolm Gladwell book ever.*
+  * *See also*: every other Malcolm Gladwell book ever.
   * He basically argues that Asian Americans outperform other ethnic groups academically because rice is harder to grow than Western crops, so Asians have a cultural tolerance for hard work.
 * Some of his conclusions feel outright illogical.
   * If our selection systems for junior hockey leagues were less biased, we'd have twice as many elite hockey players?